pgm-2425-itexploration/syllabus/posts/astro-the-new-player-on-the-block.md

 # Astro: The New Player on the Block

 In the ever-changing technical world of developers, there is a constant search for newer, faster, and more efficient ways to build websites.
 One newcomer that is gaining more and more attention is AstroJS.
-A fast web framework for content-driven websites, where is't especially build for content-rich sites where performance matters most.
+A fast web framework for content-driven websites, that is especially build for content-rich sites where performance matters most.

 In this article, I will dive deeper into what Astro is, what sets it apart from other frameworks, how to set it up, and share my experience of using AstroJS in a proof of concept.